-Please do not wash merino wool projects.
+Please do not wash merino wool items.
 You can do some spot cleaning using lukewarm water and a very mild soap.
 Otherwise, we strongly recommend youdry clean anything you make with this yarn.
 Also, be aware that some shedding and pilling is normal at first and should significantly decrease over time.
 It is fine to pull off the pills.
 Just pull them gently side to side and they will come off.
 This is a natural part of the wool fibers grabbing onto each other.
 Part of the reason that wool can be used unspun is because the fibers cling together naturally.
 So, part of the joy of having the fluffy springiness is having some rebel strands that won't stay with the pack.
 As they say, if you love them (or don't!), set them free.

 Remember, this is sheep's wool and actually behaves a lot like a sweater and my hair on bad days.
 If you find you have an exceptionally fluffy blanket, you can help tame the frizz by laying it out flat and picking off any big or well formed pills.
 Then lightly (seriously - lightly) spritz water over it.
 Take a piece of plastic wrap and gently rub it along the blanket, going with the fibers. once the water mist isn't visible, let it sit and dry for a little while.
 Then you can do the same on the reverse.
 It's like weird hydrotherapy for errant strands.
 (Wish it worked on my hair!)

 There are pictures of the yarn in balls of different sizes on many sites.
 While it is visually pleasing, it is not an efficient way to ship the yarn.
 It also isn't the best way to work with the yarn.
 We try to ship it in the big loops that we use when we knit because we have had feedback from our customers that taking it off the skein or the ball is time-consuming.
 However, depending on the machine that was used at the factory or the amount ordered, we may send it in skeins like in the pictures.